-But not all rotator cuff tears are painful, and many individuals with rotator cuff injuries have no symptoms.
+But not all rotator cuff tears are painful.
+Many people with rotator cuff injuries have no symptoms.
 It is not well understood why some people feel nothing and others do.